As 2017 looms, time to review your Medicare coverage

-CHICAGO Medicare will cost you more in 2017 - all the more reason to scrutinize your coverage as the annual open enrollment gets under way this weekend.
+CHICAGO (Reuters) - Medicare will cost you more in 2017 - all the more reason to scrutinize your coverage as the annual open enrollment gets under way this weekend.

 Open enrollment - which runs from Oct.
 15 to Dec.
 7 - is the time of year when Medicare enrollees can switch their Part D prescription drug coverage.
 They also can move in or out of Medicare Advantage - the managed-care alternative to traditional, fee-for-service coverage - or change providers.